spiffe/spiffe.io/content/spire/docs/install-agents.md

 | :------ |:---------- | :------------- |
 | **spire-config** | The spire-agent configmap created in the  [Create Agent Configmap](#create-agent-configmap) step | **/run/spire/config** |
 | **spire-sockets** | The hostPath, which will be shared with all other pods running on the same worker host.
 It contains a UNIX domain socket that workloads use to communicate with the agent API. | **/run/spire/sockets** |

+# Where next?

+Once you've installed SPIRE Agents, consider reviewing the guide on [Configuring the SPIRE Server and Agents](/spire/docs/configuring/).